 The Company's life insurance subsidiaries and cemetery and mortuary subsidiaries realize cash flow from premiums, contract payments and sales on personal services rendered for cemetery and mortuary business, from interest and dividends on invested assets, and from the proceeds from the maturity of held-to-maturity investments or sale of other investments.
-The mortgage subsidiary realizes cash flow from fees generated by originating and refinancing considers these sources of cash flow to be adequate to fund future policyholder and cemetery and mortuary liabilities, which generally are long-term, and adequate to pay current policyholder claims, annuity payments, expenses on the issuance of new policies, the maintenance of existing policies, debt service, and to meet operating expenses and to meet operating expenses.
+The mortgage subsidiary realizes cash flow from fees generated by originating and refinancing mortgage loans and interest earned on mortgages sold to investors.
+The Company considers these sources of cash flow to be adequate to fund future policyholder and cemetery and mortuary liabilities, which generally are long-term, and adequate to pay current policyholder claims, annuity payments, expenses on the issuance of new policies, the maintenance of existing policies, debt service, and to meet operating expenses.

 The Company attempts to match the duration of invested assets with its policyholder and cemetery and mortuary liabilities.
-The Company may sell investments other than those held-to-maturity in the portfolio to help in this timinar, however, to date that here not here restricted. timing; however, to date, that has not been necessary.
+The Company may sell investments other than those held-to-maturity in the portfolio to help in this timing; however, to date, that has not been necessary.
 The Company purchases short-term investments on a temporary basis to meet the expectations of short-term requirements of the Company's products.

 The Company's investment philosophy is intended to provide a rate of return which will persist during the expected duration of policyholder and cemetery and mortuary liabilities regardless of future interest rate movements.

-The Company's investment policy is to invest predominately in fixed maturity The Company's investment policy is to invest predominately in fixed maturity securities, mortgage loans, and warehouse mortgage loans on a short-term basis before selling the loans to investors in accordance with the requirements and laws governing the life insurance subsidiaries.
-Bonds owned by the insurance subsidiaries amounted to \$64,518,000 at amortized cost as of December 31, 1999 compared to \$72,715,000 at amortized cost as of December 31, 1998.
-This represents 42% of the total insurance related investments in 1999 as compared to 48 % in 1998.
+The Company's investment policy is to invest predominately in fixed maturity securities, mortgage loans, and warehouse mortgage loans on a short-term basis before selling the loans to investors in accordance with the requirements and laws governing the life insurance subsidiaries.
+Bonds owned by the insurance subsidiaries amounted to \$62,889,000 as of December 31, 2000 compared to \$63,749,000 as of December 31, 1999.
+This represents 60% of the total insurance related investments in 2000 as compared to 59% in 1999.
 Generally, all bonds owned by the life insurance subsidiaries are rated by the National Association of Insurance Commissioners (NAIC).
 Under this rating system, there are six categories used for rating bonds.
-At December 31, 1999, 1.54% (\$994,000) and at December 31, 1998, .64% (\$469,000) of the Company's total invested assets were invested in bonds in rating categories three through six which are considered non-investment grade.
+At December 31, 2000, .68% (\$429,000) and at December 31, 1999, 1.56% (\$994,000) of the Company's total bond investments were invested in bonds in rating categories three through six which are considered non-investment grade.

-If market conditions were to cause interest rates to change, the market value of the fixed income portfolio (approximately \$82,499,000) could change by the following amounts based on the respective basis point swing (the change in the market values were calculated using a modeling technique):
+If market conditions were to cause interest rates to change, the market value of the fixed income portfolio (approximately \$80,263,000) could change by the following amounts based on the respective basis point swing (the change in the market values were calculated using a modeling technique):

--200 bps -100 bps +100 bps +200 bps -----Market Value
+-200 bps -100 bps +100 bps +200 bps

+Change in Market Value

-(in thousands) \$11,361 \$5,389 \$(5,122) \$(9,783)
+(in thousands) \$4,441 \$2,932 \$(3,881) \$(9,184)